PACE-challenge/pacechallenge.org/2022/tracks.md

 ## Exact Track

 Your submission should find an optimal feedback vertex set (see also the [problem description](/2022/directed-fvs/)) within 30 minutes.
 We expect your submission to be an exact algorithm, although we do not ask you to provide a proof of it.
-If we find through code checks or experiments that you algorihtm is not an exact algorithm, then it will be excluded from the track.
+If we find through code checks or experiments that you algorithm is not an exact algorithm, then it will be excluded from the track.
 If for some instance your program returns a solution that is not optimal within the time limit, your submission will be disqualified.
 Moreover, if the output of your program for any instance turns out to be not a feedback vertex set, your submission will be disqualified as well.
 See also the [input format](#input-format) and [output format](#output-format-for-exact-track-and-heuristic-track).